Kenya Coast & Safari Conservation Tour: Sea Turtles & Wildlife

 Itinerary

-Fly into Kenyatta Airport (NBO) anytime this day and we will meet you at the airport to transfer you to your hotel to rest up from the long journey.
-No meals included today but the hotel has options if you arrive early enough.
+Fly into Mombasa Airport (MBA) anytime this day and we will meet you at the airport to transfer you to your hotel to rest up from the long journey.
+No meals included today but the hotel has options if you arrive early enough and there are nearby restaurants.
+We can also help arrange travel to Mombasa from Nairobi at an extra cost.
 Overnight at Tamarind Tree Hotel or similar (1 night).
+No meals included today.

-From there, it’s a short drive to the beach town of Kilifi.
+From there, it’s a short 30 minute drive to the beach town of Kilifi.
 For the rest of the day, we will have free time to relax and enjoy the area.
-At our hotel, Distant Relatives Ecolodge, you can enjoy the beautiful grounds, lounge by the pool, take advantage their beautiful outdoor showers in your room.
-Be sure to take the short walk down the hill to a lovely beach along a bay, a perfect spot for a refreshing swim and a sunset drink.
-Dinner will be on your own to eat at the hotel or a with a short ride town.
-Overnight at Distant Relatives or similar (2 nights).
+At our hotel, Salty’s, you can enjoy the beautiful grounds, lounge on the beach, or rest up.
+Dinner will be on your own to eat at the hotel or check out one of the great local options.
+Overnight at Salty’s or similar (2 nights).
 (BL)

-After breakfast, we will head to a local beach to do a beach cleanup with the Ocean Sole Mamaz, a local women’s group who collect the flip flops and other plastic waste to recycle.
-This group was founded by our guide, Seas4life Founder - Julie Church.
+This morning after breakfast, we will visit a local beach to do a beach cleanup with the Ocean Sole Mamaz, a local women’s group who collect the flip flops and other plastic waste to recycle.
 We will then have a presentation about Ocean Sole’s work at Salty’s, a beautiful beachfront restaurant, joined by one of their great local staff.

 FEB 7: Robinson Island with Mariners For Action